-Open Transport is designed to take advantage of the PowerPC processor.
+Performance Open Transport is designed to take advantage of the PowerPC processor.
 For maximum performance, however, networking applications must also take advantage of the PowerPC processor, and should adopt the new Open Transport programming interfaces.

-In general, current Mac OS networking applications are written for the 680x0 processor and use the "classic" (680x0-based) networking programming interfaces.
+In general, current Mac OS networking applications are written for the 680×0 processor and use the classic (680x0-based) networking programming interfaces.
 These applications can still be used with Open Transport, and may perform somewhat better.
 Networking applications that are PowerPC-native but not Open Transport-ready may yield better performance, but still fall short of the maximum potential performance because they make use of Open Transport backward compatibility rather than its full capabilities.

 Performance improvements will be greater with protocols that use larger datagram sizes.
 For example, TCP/IP users will see greater improvements than AppleTalk users, because AppleTalk has a fixed and limited datagram size.
 On high-speed datalinks such as fast Ethernet, FDDI, and ATM, the performance of the network interface card (NIC) driver code is also a significant factor.
 Overall performance also depends on the amount of RAM available.
 Larger packet sizes and higher throughput place increased demand on the buffering system of Open Transport.
 If Open Transport becomes low on memory, throughput decreases to accommodate the limitation.

-Copyright 1996, Apple Computer, Inc.
+Apple, the Apple logo, AppleShare, AppleTalk, LaserWriter, LocalTalk, MacTCP, Performa, Power Macintosh, PowerBook, and PowerBook Duo are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.
+NuBus is a trademark of Texas Instruments.
+PowerPC is a trademark of International Business Machines Corporation, used under license therefrom.
+All other product names are trademarks or registered trademarks of their respective holders.
+Mention of non-Apple products is for information purposes and constitutes neither an endorsement nor ${\tt a}$ recommendation.
+Apple assumes no responsibility with regard to the selection, performance, or use of these products.

+Article Change History:

+5 Aug 1997 - Corrected formatting.

+1 Aug 1997 - Corrected formatting and added hypertext links.

-Tech Info Library Article Number: 20736
+Copyright 1997 , Apple Computer Inc., All Rights Reserved Tech Info Library Article Number: 28023